rchastain/eschecs/README.md

 ## Usage

-*Eschecs* is shipped with an engine.
-If you wish to use another engine, start *Eschecs* with the engine path as parameter.
+*Eschecs* is shipped with an engine (Cheng).
+If you wish to use another one, start *Eschecs* with the engine path as parameter.

 ```
 ./eschecs /home/roland/uciengines/ct800/142/source/application-uci/output/CT800_V1.42